IPAMS/IDSimPy/docs/usersguide/preprocessing.rst

 Vector field export
 -------------------

 Vector fields are written to HDF5 files with :py:func:`.write_3d_vector_fields_to_hdf5`.
-The data arrays in the :py:data:`fields` entry of the data to export are expected to have four dimensions, with the  and a shape compatible with :py:data:`grid_points`.
+The data arrays in the :py:data:`fields` entry of the data to export are expected to have four dimensions and a shape compatible with :py:data:`grid_points`.

-The following example show how to define two vector fields with simple increasing components in x,y,z direction and how to write those fields to a HDF5 file for IDSimF:
+The following example shows how to define two vector fields with simple increasing components in x,y,z direction and how to write those fields to a HDF5 file for IDSimF:

 .. code-block:: python